 Epicenter - Rima, Tibet (28.5°N 96.5°E)

-Another one which happened on a national day of India.
+Another one which happened on a national day of India - on the Independence day.
 Many parts of Assam and Tibet were severely damage to unknown proportions.
 However, Assam bear the most brunt of this quake than that of Tibet.

 The after effects was a strong flooding situation which added to the already scary situation.

 8. Assam Earthquake, 1897